Vancouver Island University: Master of Business Administration (MBA) program

 VIU's Faculty of Management offers graduate business programs that appeal to recent graduates and those individuals who require higher education for career advancement or specialized training.
 When it was initially accredited, VIU School of Business was one of three Canadian business schools that had been internationally accredited by ACBSP; as of May 2020, eight Canadian universities have ACBSP-accredited programmes.

-VIU offers a post-graduate program of Master of Business Administration (MBA) and Master of Science in International Management (MSc) jointly with the University of Hertfordshire in the UK.
-The 2007-08 class enrolled 102 students out of 280 applicants from all over the world, including: Brazil, Canada, China, Egypt, France, Germany, India, Indonesia, Japan, Kuwait, Malaysia, Mexico, Morocco, Nicaragua, Nigeria, Pakistan, Peru, Russia, Taiwan, Trinidad and Tobago, and Turkey.
+VIU offers a Master of Business Administration (MBA) that attracts students from around the world.
 In 2015, the Vancouver Island University MBA Society hosted the first BC MBA Games.
 The competition was influenced by the national MBA Games and was attended by VIU earlier in the year.
 MBA students from across British Columbia competed in a range of intensive activities ranging from sports, case competitions and team spirit events.
 The event was attended by 110 MBA students from Vancouver Island University, Sauder School of Business, Peter B. Gustavson School of Business, Beedie School of Business and Thompson Rivers University.
 The event's theme to raise funds for families living with autism generated a total of $10,138 which was donated to the Canucks Autism Network and the Autism Society of British Columbia.

 The event ended with Vancouver Island University emerging as the winner of both the BC MBA Games Cup and the Mann Cup.

 Students in Vancouver Island University's Master of Business Administration (MBA) program took fourth place in Canada's MBA Games.
 It was held in Toronto from January 2–4, earning the best result for university MBA programs in western Canada.

 VIU's 32 MBA students competing alongside more than 700 students from 20 Canadian universities also took first place in the “Spirit” competition, with the best result in fundraising, video and opening performance.
 Of the total $69,269 raised by all teams for the designated charity, Ronald McDonald House Charities of Canada, VIU MBA students raised nearly half, $32,000.